Dongqiyu829/3d-container-loading-optimization/README.md

 Possible extensions include:

 - stronger exact / CP-SAT / MILP formulations;
-- symmetry breaking and preprocessing;
+- symmetry breaking and stronger preprocessing;
 - learning to rank candidate placements;
 - learning box-ordering or branching heuristics;
 - warm-starting exact solvers with heuristic or learned solutions;
+- weight and payload constraints;
+- center-of-gravity and stability constraints;
+- stacking / support constraints;
+- fragile-item and forbidden-orientation constraints;
-- weight, payload, stability, support, and unloading-order constraints;
+- unloading-order constraints;
 - multi-container loading;
 - integration with vehicle routing and scheduling.

 ## Project Motivation

 This repository is a continuing experiment in **combinatorial optimization and algorithm design**.

 Future versions will focus on cleaner implementations, reproducible experiments, and stronger hybrid optimization methods.